LearnMetabarcoding/LearnMetabarcoding/sphinx/source/readprocessing.rst

 .. admonition:: Data
 	:class: green

-	You can download a zip archive of the data for all of the tutorials in this section :ref:`here <sectionAdata>`.
+	The starting point for this section is set of FASTQ files comprising raw sequence reads.
+If you want to use our example data, you can download a zip archive of the data for all of the tutorials in this section :ref:`here <sectionAdata>`.
 Unzip this to a convenient location.

 Next steps
 ==========